adscorp100/mdhomecarebuild/src/content/blog/ndis-improved-daily-living-cb-daily-activity-guide-2025.md

 Here is a detailed breakdown of common supports funded under this category:

+**Calculate your therapy sessions:** Use our free **[NDIS Therapy Hours Calculator](/tools/ndis-therapy-calculator)** to estimate how many OT, physio, psychology, and speech sessions you can get with your CB Daily Activities budget.

 ### 1. Therapeutic Supports & Assessments:
 This is often the largest component, involving allied health professionals working directly with participants to assess needs and deliver interventions: